 But how exactly does loneliness affect health?
 Numerous studies and elderly loneliness statistics show the continuous negative impact.
 Loneliness has proven to be the cause of many conditions, including:

 CDC statistics also tell a powerful story about the physical health impacts and how lonely seniors die sooner.
 For patients with heart failure, loneliness increased the risk of hospitalization by 68%.
 A lack of social interaction also accounts for a 32% increased chance of stroke.

 Loneliness is not limited to seniors living at home.
 More than one in three retirees who live in assisted living communities say that they are lonely, even though they are constantly surrounded by staff and other residents.

 Even more alarmingly, a recent study shows that seniors living in long-term care communities are nearly twice as likely as the general population to be severely lonely.

-The problem has been exacerbated by COVID-19.
-With many countries going into repeated lockdown, communities turning away visitors, and group activities being canceled in order to decrease the chances of the virus spreading, isolation amongst seniors is getting worse.
+The problem of senior isolation in assisted living communities and nursing homes has only been exacerbated by COVID-19.
+With many countries going into repeated lockdowns, communities turning away visitors, and group activities being canceled in order to decrease the chances of the virus spreading, social isolation for the elderly is getting worse.

 This problem is so pervasive that lawmakers are taking action.